mroam/learnOpenGL/README.md

 # learnOpenGL
 ========

+See [our install-opengl file](http://github.com/mroam/learnOpenGL/blob/master/install-opengl.md) about installing openGL.

 Questions
 --------
-* Maybe we should look into “[WebGL](http://www.khronos.org/webgl/)” for portability?
-(Limitations?) (“plugin-free 3D to the web, implemented right into the browser.
+* Can we make cross-platform standalone apps that include glew or glut or x11/xQuartz and whatever else we need so that users don't have to download things we depend upon?? (“linking” and/or/versus “installing”??)
+Maybe we should look into “[WebGL](http://www.khronos.org/webgl/)” for portability?
+(It is a “plugin-free 3D to the web, implemented right into the browser.
 Major browser vendors Apple (Safari), Google (Chrome), Mozilla (Firefox), and Opera (Opera) are members of the WebGL Working Group.”)
+(What are its limitations?
+And how much does it overlap with openGL for mobile devices?)

 * Should we use Eclipse or Xcode?
 Don’t we have to set up separate Eclipse copies for Java and C++?